jatioi/mkdocs-seo-textbook/docs/week_2/week2day2.md

 - Keep the title around 60 characters to optimize for SEO and readability.

 #### Example:
-“AI Writing Tips: How to Create SEO-Optimized Content” “How to Write an Article Using AI with SEO Optimization in 2024” (Too long)
+"AI Writing Tips: How to Create SEO-Optimized Content" "How to Write an Article Using AI with SEO Optimization in 2024" (Too long)

 ### **Write the Introduction**
 - Introduce the topic clearly.
 - Naturally insert the main keyword and website keyword (if applicable).
-- Keep the introduction concise but informative to explain the article’s content.
+- Keep the introduction concise but informative to explain the article's content.

 ### **Write the Meta Description**
 - Summarize the entire article in about 160 characters.